NikitaAB7/Sarvam-assignment/README.md

 # Sarvam Audio Processing Pipeline

 An end-to-end audio processing pipeline for extracting, segmenting, normalizing, transcribing, and tagging speech audio from YouTube videos using Sarvam AI APIs.
+The dataset created from this has been uploaded on HuggingFace and is available at: https://huggingface.co/datasets/Nikita-B7/Motivational_speech_dataset-English_Marathi

 ## Features